The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Impact and Manipulation Risk

-Prediction markets attracted substantial attention during the 2024 U.S. presidential election.
-Major platforms such as Polymarket still operate in a regulatory gray area with limited oversight compared with traditional financial exchanges.
-This institutional environment, together with relatively thin liquidity, implies few barriers to large traders attempting to move prices.
-Limited depth can allow ``whales'' to distort prices with comparatively little resistance.
-This raises a natural question: how easily can Polymarket be manipulated, and how can we quantify the market's vulnerability to such influence?
+Polymarket's 2024 presidential market drew large trading volume and public attention, with its implied probabilities routinely quoted in news coverage as a real-time forecast of the race.
+In a market whose prices are read as forecasts by voters, donors, and media, the stakes of price manipulation extend beyond a manipulator's trading profits.
+Even a temporary distortion can shift the political narrative during the manipulation window.
+This concern is related to the manipulation channel emphasized by \citet{hansen2004manipulation} for political stock markets and illustrated by the 2012 Intrade Romney episode in \citet{rothschild2015trading}, in which concentrated trading by a single participant produced sustained price differences from other prediction venues.
+We therefore ask: how much capital was needed to move prices, and how did this cost evolve as the market matured?

-To study Polymarket's liquidity and its susceptibility to price impact, we use Kyle's $\lambda$ as a measure of price impact \cite{kyle1985continuous}.
-Kyle's $\lambda$ links price changes to net order flow: a larger $\lambda$ implies that, for a given amount of signed trading volume, prices move more, indicating a less liquid (shallower) market.
-In this sense, $\lambda$ provides a quantitative gauge of market depth: if prices are easy to move with trades, $\lambda$ will be high; if prices are difficult to budge, $\lambda$ will be low.

-Among the six tokens we examine, the Trump YES contract attracts the largest trading volume and provides the richest transaction-level record in both coverage and time span.
-We therefore estimate Kyle's $\lambda$ for Polymarket's Trump YES token using detailed trade data.
-Our approach follows standard high-frequency microstructure practice, adapted to the setting of a binary prediction market.
+We use Kyle's $\lambda$ as a measure of price impact \citep{kyle1985continuous}.
+Kyle's $\lambda$ links price changes to net order flow: a larger $\lambda$ implies that, for a given amount of signed trading volume, prices move more, indicating a shallower market.
+In this sense, $\lambda$ also serves as a quantitative gauge of vulnerability to price manipulation: when prices respond strongly to order flow, a single trader can shift implied probabilities with comparatively little capital.
+Among the six outcomes we examine, the Trump YES market attracts the largest trading volume and provides the richest transaction-level record.
+We therefore estimate Kyle's $\lambda$ for Polymarket's Trump YES share using detailed trade data.
+Our approach follows standard high-frequency microstructure practice, adapted to a binary prediction market.